teegre/bigtime/README.md

 **bigtime** is a customizable clock for the terminal, written in bash.

-*depends on: bash, coreutils, ncurses, alsa-utils, libnotify*
+*depends on: alsa-utils, bash, coreutils, libnotify, ncurses*

 # Table of Contents